 Your home’s central air conditioner works hard to keep you and your family cool during the hottest times of the year in Knoxville.
-Unfortunately, it’s possible for your air conditioner to become overworked, possibly restricting the airflow to your home.
-As hot as it may be outside, your air conditioner can actually freeze.
+Unfortunately, it’s fairly common for your air conditioner to become overworked, possibly restricting the airflow to your home.
+As hot as it may be outside, your air conditioner can actually ice over.
 If this has happened to your air conditioner, don’t panic.
 Continue reading this post to find out why this happens and if you should schedule air conditioner service to address the situation.

-If your air conditioner freezes up, the area to focus on is the evaporator coil within the condenser unit.
-There are two possible reasons the coil might freeze.
+If your air conditioner freezes up, the culprit is the evaporator coil within the condenser unit.
+There are two likely reasons the coil might freeze.
 First, the airflow through the coil is restricted.
-The air conditioner is trying to push more cold air through the space than it can handle and therefore frost starts to accumulate on the air conditioner and slow the process even more.
+The air conditioner is trying to push more cold air through the coil than it can handle and therefore frost starts to build up on the air conditioner and slow the process even more.
 Eventually the frozen water may cause damage to the inner workings of the air conditioner.

 If your air conditioner has stopped cooling properly and has developed a layer of frost or ice, don’t worry.
 Follow these simple steps and your home will be feeling good again in no time.